neruthes/crymsgbox/README.md

 Copyright (c) 2023 Neruthes.

-Published with GNU AGPL 3.0.
+This software is published with GNU AGPL 3.0.

+Some dependencies, such as runtime libraries, are published by their respective owners and may be licensed under different terms.
+You must consult their respective licensing conditions.